Addressing the DESI DR2 Phantom-Crossing Anomaly and Enhanced $H_0$ Tension with Reconstructed Scalar-Tensor Gravity: Introduction

 Recent model-independent studies~\cite{Wang:2025xvi} present clear evidence for dynamical dark energy with an evolving Hubble parameter, reinforcing the case for modified-gravity solutions to the Hubble tension and the phantom-crossing anomaly.
 Moreover, \cite{Scherer:2025esj} report $>5\sigma$ evidence and a large Bayes factor for a new dynamical dark-energy parametrization.
 Independent analyses~\cite{Sabogal:2025jbo,Silva:2025twg} also confirm the phantom-crossing anomaly, even without primary CMB anisotropy data.

 A common approach to modeling dark energy uses a homogeneous, minimally coupled scalar field $\phi$ with a potential $V(\phi)$, described by the Lagrangian

-where the plus sign denotes quintessence ($-1 < w < -1/3$) and the minus sign a phantom field ($w < -1$).
+where the plus sign denotes quintessence, while the minus sign denotes a phantom field.
+In a flat FLRW background, the energy density and pressure of a scalar field are $\rho = \pm\frac{1}{2}\dot{\phi}^2 + V(\phi)$ and $p = \pm\frac{1}{2}\dot{\phi}^2 - V(\phi)$, where the upper ($+$) sign corresponds to standard quintessence and the lower ($-$) sign to a phantom field.
+This leads to an equation of state Assuming $\rho > 0$ and requiring $w < -1/3$ to drive late-time acceleration (which implies $p < 0$), the condition for quintessence becomes $\frac{\frac{1}{2}\dot{\phi}^2 - V(\phi)}{\frac{1}{2}\dot{\phi}^2 + V(\phi)} < -1/3$, yielding $\dot{\phi}^2 < V(\phi)$.
+Note that $w < -1/3$ is required by the Friedmann equations for acceleration, and that in a kinetic-dominated phase ($\dot{\phi}^2 \gg V(\phi)$), the quintessence field may have $w \simeq 1$.
+In the phantom case, imposing $\rho > 0$ requires $V(\phi) > \frac{1}{2}\dot{\phi}^2$.
+Substituting the lower ($-$) signs into the equation of state yields $w = -\frac{V(\phi) + \frac{1}{2}\dot{\phi}^2}{V(\phi) - \frac{1}{2}\dot{\phi}^2}$, which guarantees $w < -1$.
 Despite their simplicity, these models have a critical limitation: a single field of this type cannot continuously cross the phantom divide $w = -1$ \cite{Perivolaropoulos:2005yv,Kunz:2006wc,Chimento:2008ws,Cai:2009zp,Saitou:2012xw,Wolf:2024eph}.
 This obstruction occurs because a smooth crossing requires the kinetic energy term to vanish and change sign, which is forbidden by the fixed sign in the Lagrangian.
 This has motivated more complex frameworks.
 However, even generalized k-essence models with a Lagrangian of the form $\mathcal{L} = \frac{1}{2} f(\phi) \dot{\phi}^2 - V(\phi),$ are generally unable to achieve a stable phantom crossing without introducing instabilities or multiple fields with fine-tuning \cite{Sen:2005ra, Sur:2008tc,Saitou:2012xw}.
+This obstruction occurs because a smooth crossing requires the kinetic energy term to vanish and change sign, which is forbidden by the fixed sign in the Lagrangian.
+This has motivated more complex frameworks.
+However, even generalized k-essence models with a Lagrangian of the form $\mathcal{L} = \frac{1}{2} f(\phi) \dot{\phi}^2 - V(\phi),$ are generally unable to achieve a stable phantom crossing without introducing instabilities or multiple fields with fine-tuning \cite{Sen:2005ra, Sur:2008tc,Saitou:2012xw}.

+In other scenarios, the dark energy may consist of multiple coexisting components, including at least one non-canonical \emph{phantom} fluid \cite{Nesseris:2006er, Hu:2004kh,Chaves:2008gd}.
+The most prominent paradigm for this mechanism is the ``Quintom'' model \cite{Guo:2004fq, Feng:2004ad, Cai:2025mas}, which serves as the simplest two-field realization of this scenario.
+It is established by a well-known no-go theorem that a single minimally coupled scalar field cannot cross the $w = -1$ boundary without suffering from fatal physical pathologies, such as a diverging sound speed or severe classical instabilities.
+To achieve a smooth and stable transition between the quintessence ($w > -1$) and phantom ($w < -1$) regimes, the Quintom mechanism employs a hybrid dark sector comprising two distinct degrees of freedom: a canonical scalar field equipped with a positive kinetic energy term, and a phantom scalar field driven by a negative kinetic energy term.